INTRODUCTION – PANIC ATTACKS AT WORK

 Panic attacks can be very frightening and disorienting, and the physical symptoms are often so severe that people may think they are having a heart attack or other life-threatening health issues.

-TIPS ON HOW TO HELP AN EMPLOYEE EXPERIENCING A PANIC ATTACK AT WORK.
+TIPS ON HOW TO HELP AN EMPLOYEE AT WORK EXPERIENCING A PANIC ATTACK

 Supporting an employee during a panic attack at work requires a compassionate and thoughtful approach.
 Here are practical tips on how to help: